suffolklibraries/lgc/content/collections/events/creative-christmas-workshop.md

     content:
       -
         type: text
-        text: 'This event is free and no booking is required but if you are eligible for a free lunch, get in contact with Sarah at '
+        text: 'This event is free and no booking is required but if you are eligible for a free lunch, please contact Sarah at '
       -
         type: text
         marks: